developer-portal/developer-portal.github.io/contributing/write-technical-requirements.md

 ---

 # Technical requirements
 All files need to start with a YAML header.
-Please read [Documentation / Websute Structure](/doc/structure.html) for more details.
+Please read [Documentation / Website Structure](/doc/structure.html) for more details.

 ### *Home Page* Example

 ```
 ---
 name: Writing Web Applications
-page: web-app
+subsection: web-app

 section: start-sw
 description: An overview of technologies that can be used to write a web application.
 Including PHP, Django, and Ruby on Rails.